 The review period will be the most recent month for which a claim for reimbursement has been filed by the institution.
-The institution will also pull the prior three months records to the review month if the State agency determines additional need to determine the extent of non-compliance.
+The institution will also pull additional prior months records if the State agency determines additional need to determine the extent of non-compliance.